-Apple Inc. plans to employ 1,000 people in a new office in Culver City, the Cupertino-based tech giant announced Dec.
-13.
+Apple Inc. plans to employ 1,000 people in a new office in Culver City, the Cupertino, Calif.-based tech giant announced today.

 The announcement comes almost a year after Apple agreed to lease a 128,000-square-foot building at 8777 Washington Blvd. in Culver City.
 The new space is expected to house Apple’s planned original content operations.

-The Culver City news was part of a wide-ranging announcement of plans to build a $1 billion campus in Austin, Texas; open new offices in San Diego and Seattle; and expand offices in Pittsburgh, New York and Boulder, Colo., over the next three years.
+The Culver City news was part of a wide-ranging announcement of plans to build a $1 billion campus in Austin, Texas, open new offices in San Diego and Seattle, and expand offices in Pittsburgh, New York and Boulder, Colo., over the next three years.
+This follows the recent opening of a new Apple office in Nashville, Tenn., and plans to double the size of the company’s Miami office.